 What is Geography?
 Geography matters.
 It matters because it's relevant.
-Geography's relevance stems from the fact that it can lie at the heart of government policy making, as well as affecting the way we live our everyday lives.
-It considers some of the most critical issues affecting the planet today, such as population growth, globalisation and environmental degradation.
-To understand geography is to understand your world.
+Geography's relevance stems from the fact that it can lie at the heart of government policy making, as well as affecting the way we live critical issues affecting the planet today, such as